xinzhan/core-services.en/help/interface/audience-library/t-publish-audience-segment.md

 1. Access [!DNL Adobe Target], click [!UICONTROL Audiences].
 1. On the [!UICONTROL Audiences] page, locate the audience sourced from the Experience Cloud.

-    These audiences are available for use in activities. <-->
+    These audiences are available for use in activities -->